J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 24: October 26/10/17

+Putting this challenge on hold for a while.
+Unsure when it'll be back, sorry.
+Things are heavy.

 ### Day 23: October 25/10/17

 **Today's Progress:** Looking for some resources for random dungeon generation.
 [This](http://bigbadwofl.me/random-dungeon-generator/) may help, also [this](http://www.roguebasin.com/index.php?title=Dungeon-Building_Algorithm).
 Tried doing some basic setup, so far I can generate an initial chamber but I'm still unsure which one to go for...